 The Cradle Mountain section of the national park is accessible by a road starting at the Visitors Centre up to Dove Lake at the top.
 The road has a number of stops giving access to the start of various walks.

 The Visitors Centre, 3845 Cradle Mountain Rd, Cradle Mountain Tasmania, is located at the entry to the National Park and is the starting point for visiting Cradle Mountain.
 The Visitors Centre provides:

 Parking: At the Visitors Centre there is a large car park with ample space to park all size rigs.
 Parking is free (or included in your ticket price) and is not timed.

 Tickets Sales: There are a number of ticket options and each includes the use of the Shuttle Buses.
 (There is no discount if you opt not to use the shuttle buses).
 Ticket options can be found here.

-It may be handy to know that a 24hr ticket will allow to you entry on two on consecutive days with the first being the day of purchase.
+It may be useful to know that a 24 hour ticket will allow to you entry on two on consecutive days with the first being the day of purchase.